 The Republican state legislatures from North Dakota to Texas, from Montana to Maine have been focusing on redistricting for decades.
 Republicans have been playing the long game while Democrats have been asleep at the switch.
-The Republicans have built a monolith that will be very hard to dismantle or at least be representative of American political demography.
+The Republicans have built a monolith that will be very hard to dismantle or ever be representative of the emerging American political demography.

 The one prevailing evil of American democracy today is the tyranny of the Republican minority.